-Thinning or receding hair in your 30’s can start to appear gradually or fairly rapidly, and for thousands of clients, this causes damage to their confidence, impacts their appearance, and makes them feel that they look older than they are.
+Thinning or receding hair in your 30’s can start to appear gradually or fairly rapidly, and for thousands of patients, this causes damage to their confidence, impacts their appearance, and makes them feel that they look older than they are.

 Many people assume that thinning hair is their 30’s is an inevitable part of ageing and something they have to accept – but in reality, we can suggest numerous treatments and therapies that can correct and even reverse thinning hair.